Grant Opportunities

 Grants

-Utilizing state, federal, and private funds, the Workforce Development Council funds employer, industry, and public sector projects that increase the economic mobility of Idahoans, support growth of the economy, and develop Idaho’s workforce pipeline through training initiatives that serve multiple employers and industries.
+Utilizing state, federal, and private funds, the Workforce Development Council finances projects that improve the vitality of Idaho’s economy.
+This strategic investment creates powerful results that increase the economic mobility of Idahoans, support growth of the economy, and develop Idaho’s workforce pipeline through training initiatives that serve multiple employers and industries.

 Industry Sector Grant